ricardojoserf/instagram-followers-bot/README.md

 - **Info**: Show report

-- **Follow users**: from tag, from location or follow back who you do not follow back
+- **Follow users**: from tag, from location, from a list or follow back who you do not follow back

 - **Unfollow users**: who do not follow you back or all of them